OpenNMT/papers/WNMT2018/vmap/README.md

 # File format

-A vocabulary map file is a list of mapping "source ngram > target meanings".
+A vocabulary map file is a list of mapping "source ngram > target words".
 Each line represents such mapping with the format:

 ```
-source ngram\tmeaning1 meaning2 meaning3...
+source ngram\tw_1 w_2 w_3...
 ```

 A source ngram can be empty (0-gram).

+Since we are only interested to predict the vocabulary of a full sentence, the words associated to a specific ngram are not necessarily corresponding to the actual translation, but all the new words that are necessary to build meaning of the ngram.

 # Vocabulary calculation

 Given a sentence `S = m_1 ... m_k`, the target vocabulary `Tvoc` is calculated as followed:

 ```
-Tvoc.insert(meanings[''])
+Tvoc.insert(vmap[''])

 for i = 1, k do
   for p = 1, k-i+1 do
   	seq = concat(m_p, ' ', ..., m_{p+i-1})
-  	Tvoc.insert(meanings[seq])
+  	Tvoc.insert(vmap[seq])
   end
  end
 ```

-where `meanings` is a map string>list of string.

 # Building a vmap